Emmanuel-cpp/Wazuh-Enterprise-Security-Lab/README.md

 **Multi-Network Distributed Monitoring**
 Agents across two network segments — VirtualBox Host-Only and real WiFi — all reporting to one server.
 This reflects how enterprise environments actually work across subnets and physical locations.

-**Independent External Agent**
+**Independent External Agents**
-Agent 3 was a completely independent laptop connected only over shared WiFi — no VPN, no domain, no special setup beyond the agent install.
-Wazuh scales to any machine that can reach the manager IP.
+Agents 2 and 3 were completely independent machines connected only over shared WiFi — no VPN, no domain membership, no special setup beyond the agent install.
+Wazuh scales to any machine that can reach the manager IP regardless of who owns or manages it.

 **MITRE ATT&CK Without Manual Work**
 Every detection automatically classified into techniques and tactics.
 Alerts are immediately actionable and communicable using the global standard framework SOC analysts use daily.